wmacevoy/kiss/README.md

 ## kiss Java

 The goal is to make the launching and testing of java programs for beginners
-easy: no explainations of static methods, simplified IO, and a simple test framework beginners can use to write and validate their code.
+easy: no explanations of static methods, simplified IO, and a simple test framework that beginners can use to write and validate their code.

 In order to keep it simple, I have incorporated all this into one library, `kiss`, so students do not have to download other library dependencies and have a single import statement to start using it.
 Here is the hello world program: